Amazonian Traces of Self

 The piece was created as a response to my experience in the Brazilian Amazon rainforest as part of the Labverde artist residency in August 2019.
 Supported by the Art for the Environment (AER) programme.
 All field recordings were captured at the Adolpho Ducke Forest Reserve, Amazon, Brazil.

-The piece was premiered as part of the “Other Creatures, Entities and Faint Beings” event at Cafe OTO London, curated David Toop (August 28th, 2019).
-Also appeared at Levontin 7 (Tel-Aviv, IL), Mazkeka (Jerusalem, IL), IKLECTIK (London, UK, as part of "The Field is Not a Field" curated by Mark Peter Wright).
+The piece premiered as a performance as part of the “Other Creatures, Entities and Faint Beings” event at Cafe OTO London, curated David Toop (August 28th, 2019).
+Also performed live at Levontin 7 (Tel-Aviv, IL), Mazkeka (Jerusalem, IL), IKLECTIK (London, UK, as part of "The Field is Not a Field" curated by Mark Peter Wright).

 On my second day in the Brazilian Amazon, a little bit after mid-day, it started to rain.
 The sky was pouring Amazonian rain for almost an hour, then right after it stopped, I went out for my first walk, alone, to the heart of the jungle.

 What do I hear?

 Inspired by Pauline Oliveros' “Environmental Dialogue” (from her 1974 “Sonic Meditations”) I start by listening to the sound of my own breath.
 I’m listening to myself breathing the Amazonian air, the air of the world’s biggest terrestrial carbon sink that is so crucial for our planet right now, the air of a forest that is currently being burned as a result of the massive deforestation actions that are taking place in the Amazon region.